How To Use Soil Moisture Meter To Avoid Over & Under Watering

 If one side of a plant is dry but another is still wet, water a little just the dry side.

-AAFTER watering meter reading should go up to the 8-10 zone.
+AFTER watering meter readings should go up to the 8-10 zone.

 Soil moisture meter chart for common houselplants